About This Medicine

 What are some examples?

-Here are some examples of statins.
+Here are some examples of medicines for ADHD.
 For each item in the list, the generic name is first, followed by any brand names.

 How do they work?